avery-gfs/CS-2/01-warm-up/README.md

    print("zero")
 ```

-5. Get two numbers as input.
+**Logic:** Get two numbers as input.
 Print "ok" if one of the numbers is odd (but not both).
 Print "nope" otherwise.

 ```py
 a = int(input("Enter a number: "))